tetean/FwdHess/README.md

 # FwdHess

-forward hessian in PINN with the goal of defeating Lapjax
+Forward hessian in PINN with the goal of defeating Lapjax

+# FwdBihar

+New method with excellent performance